dynatrace-oss/barista/src/lib/formatters/README.md

 ## Pipes

+We provide various different pipes for formatting input within your templates.
+Every pipe has a single responsibility and they can be chained together to achieve combined formats.

 ### Count

 The `dtCount` pipe provides a way to display numbers in common way, abbreviating big numbers and adjusting precision